moonylabs/moonylabs.github.io/docs/getting-started.md

 - **Fixed Supply:** The supply of Moony is capped at 21 million tokens.
 This cap is hard-coded into the Reserve Contract and cannot be changed.
 - **Fair Distribution:** No tokens are premined or reserved for any team, treasury, founder, or investor.
 All tokens enter circulation via the same permissionless mechanism.
-- **Permissionless:** Anyone can mint or redeem Moony through the Reserve Contract, without intermediaries, approvals, whitelisting, or KYC.
+- **Permissionless:** Anyone can unlock or redeem Moony through the Reserve Contract, without intermediaries, approvals, whitelisting, or KYC.
-- **Proof of Liquidity:** All USDF deposited to mint Moony remains locked in the Reserve Contract as liquidity.
+- **Proof of Liquidity:** All USDF deposited to unlock Moony remains locked in the Reserve Contract as liquidity.
 This provides a source of redemption and public proof that supply is backed.
 - **Bonding Curve:** Moony’s price is determined by an onchain bonding curve.
 The more tokens minted, the higher the price.
 When tokens are redeemed, price adjusts accordingly, ensuring alignment between supply and market demand.

 ::: tip click-here-tip